ta10g22/RiscV-sparse-accel/README.md

 This repository contains a PicoRV32-based SoC with a custom SystemVerilog sparse matrix-matrix multiplication (SpMM) accelerator for the Terasic DE1-SoC FPGA board.

-The current integrated build is focused on one kernel:
+The implemented kernel is:

 - CSR-format SpMM: `C = A x B`
-- Optional ReLU on the output writeback path
+- Optional ReLU on output writeback
-- `INT8` packed input mode for CSR values and dense `B`, with `INT32` accumulation
+- Runtime symmetric `INT8` quantization mode for CSR values and dense `B` with `INT32` accumulation

-This repository is not currently an open-ended "AI instruction extension" platform.
-The implemented and benchmarked path is a memory-mapped SpMM accelerator attached to PicoRV32.

-## Current Status
+## Final Project Status

-- SoC integration working on DE1-SoC
+- SoC integration works on DE1-SoC
-- PicoRV32 firmware configures and launches the accelerator through MMIO
+- PicoRV32 firmware configures and launches the accelerator over MMIO
-- Shared on-chip RAM used for firmware, matrices, and output buffers
+- Shared on-chip RAM is used for firmware, matrices, and outputs
-- UART benchmark output working from hardware
+- UART benchmark output works in hardware (`simpleuart`)
+- Parallel DSP-based MAC optimization implemented
-- `INT8` packed-input mode implemented and validated
+- Runtime `INT8` packed path implemented and validated
-- All 12 current hardware benchmark cases pass against the quantized CPU reference
+- All 12 benchmark cases pass across recorded sweeps

-Important current constraints:

-- Completion is polling-based, not interrupt-driven
-- The accelerator is tiled across output columns with `TN = 8`
-- The benchmark firmware currently evaluates quantized CPU SpMM versus quantized `INT8` accelerator SpMM

 ## Architecture

-The implemented system consists of:
+The system consists of:

 - `PicoRV32` RV32IM soft-core CPU
-- `accel_top`, `accel_ctrl`, and `accel_datapath` SystemVerilog modules
+- Accelerator RTL: `accel_top`, `accel_ctrl`, `accel_datapath`
 - 64 KB on-chip RAM
 - MMIO-mapped accelerator control registers
-- GPIO output for board display
+- GPIO window for board outputs
 - `simpleuart` MMIO window for UART logging

-High-level accelerator behavior:
+High-level accelerator flow:

 1. Firmware writes matrix dimensions and buffer base addresses to MMIO registers.
-2. The controller walks CSR row pointers, column indices, and values.
+2. Controller walks CSR row pointers, column indices, and values.
-3. For each nonzero in `A`, the accelerator fetches a tile of `B`.
+3. For each nonzero in `A`, accelerator fetches a tile segment from `B`.
-4. A `TN=8` datapath performs 8 MAC updates in parallel for the current output tile.
+4. `TN=8` datapath performs 8 MAC updates in parallel for the current tile.
-5. The output tile is written back to RAM, optionally with ReLU applied.
+5. Tile is written back to RAM, optionally with ReLU.

 In `INT8` mode:

 - CSR values and dense `B` are packed as 4 signed 8-bit values per 32-bit word
-- The datapath sign-extends packed bytes back to 32-bit values internally
+- Datapath sign-extends packed bytes back to 32-bit internally
 - Accumulation remains `INT32`
-- One packed 32-bit `B` read can feed up to 4 `B` lanes, reducing memory traffic
+- One 32-bit `B` read can feed up to 4 `B` lanes

 ## Memory Map

-The integrated SoC uses the following memory map:

 | Address Range | Peripheral | Description |
 |---|---|---|